Cost-effective care at home

 Other care costs to consider

-As well as the flat rate of £849 per week, you should also have a think about other costs you might need to fund:
+You should also have a think about other costs you might need to fund:

 – Carer’s food — You’ll have to pay for your carers food.
 As a guide, we usually put this at around £30 per week and recommend your loved one and their carer eat together.